Hispanic Association of Colleges & Universities (HACU)

 HACU's mission is to assist member institutions to help their students to be more successful in higher education.

 HACU was established in 1986 and has rapidly grown in numbers and national impact.
 Today HACU represents more than 400 colleges and universities committed to Hispanic higher education success in the U.S., Puerto Rico, Latin America, Spain and Portugal.
 HACU's conferences and special events each year provide a vital platform for advocacy, information, collaboration, and recognition.
 These events include the annual Capitol Forum each Spring in Washington, D.C. and HACU's Annual Conferences.
 Thousands of young Hispanics benefit from HACU with internships, scholarships, college retention and advancement programs, precollegiate support, and career development opportunities and programs.

 Are you interested in acquiring career and leadership skills, taking advantage of employment and educational opportunities, working in the federal and corporate sector, and building networking opportunities?
-If so, apply for a TSTC scholarship:
+If so, apply for the HACU Conference Scholarship:

 Ms. Heather Hall, Department Chair

 TSTC students through our membership with HACU are able to apply for internships and scholarships.

 To apply for HACU National Internship Program (HNIP) visit: http://www.hacu.net/hacu/HNIP.asp

 To apply for HACU scholarships visit: http://scholarships.hacu.net

 Image: Dr. Flores (HACU President) and TSTC students at the 28th Annual Conference at Denver, CO